nestauk/ai_genomics/ai_genomics/pipeline/README.md

 [SPECTER](https://huggingface.co/allenai/specter) embeddings are generated for descriptions of patents, projects, publications and companies using `ai_genomics/pipeline/description_embed/embed.py`.

 For speed, this is carried out using an on-demand EC2 instance with a GPU.
 To create the embeddings, a lookup between unique document IDs and texts must be generated for each dataset and exported as a json.
 The naming convention for the files (to preserve compatibility with the getters) is `oa.json`, `pat.json`, `cb.json` and `gtr.json`.
 These files and the script need to be uploaded to the EC2 instance, with all of the data files placed in a subdirectory.
 The script can then be run using `python embed.py --directory=path/to/data/directory`.
 The output numpy arrays should be placed in S3 under `inputs/embeddings`.

+## Clustering

+To cluster OpenAlex publications and patents based on their SPECTER embeddings, run `python ai_genomics/pipeline/doc_cluster/doc_cluster.py`.
+Pass the `--ai` flag to perform clustering on a subset of documents that contain AI macro entities (relating only to machine learning and AI methods).